antonfirsov/docs/2015/09-wintools11/wintools11.md

 ![Game of life](game-of-life.gif)

-And this is what I get when I build my app in Release mode:
+And this is what I get when I build my app in Release mode.
+I've shown the "before" and "after" of the new feature:

 ![AppSize](appsize.png)

-*What we're delivering with Win10 Tools 1.1 is the ability to shave off that extra grey segment.*
+*What we're delivering with Win10 Tools 1.1 is the ability to shave off that extra grey segment that comes from the .NET libraries.*

 How the feature works
 ===========================================================